How we help our clients

 “They are passionate people focused on one specialist area – demographics.
 The result was a highly focused piece of work which provided us with the evidence-base to make rational, confident and consistent investment decisions.”

-This utility provides water, recycled water and sewage services to one of the fastest growing regions in Victoria.
-They use .id SAFi forecasts of population and dwelling growth to help determine the timing, size and location of future infrastructure investments.
+This utility is the principal supplier of water, wastewater and drainage services to hundreds of thousands of homes, businesses and farms.
+They use .id’s Small Area Forecast information (SAFi) and Residential development forecasts of population and dwelling growth to help determine the timing, size and location of future infrastructure investments.
 They need reliable, complete and easy-to-use forecasts that support their analysis, and allows them to understand the dynamics of growth.

-The utility engaged .id to provide consistent long-run forecasts, specifically tailored to the small areas within the utility’s service region.
-A single-source data strategy, together with the functionality of the .id Placemaker spatial application, greatly increased the usability of their population projections.
+The utility engaged .id to provide consistent long-run population, and residential development forecasts, specifically tailored to the small areas within the utility’s service region.
+A single-source data strategy, together with the functionality of the .id Placemaker spatial application, greatly increased the usability of their population and dwelling forecasts.

 The business challenge

-In a market expanding at pace, accurately forecasting future system demand, and the optimal timing, size and location of future network infrastructure investment, becomes a major challenge.
+The utility manages billions of dollars of assets that deliver water services across an expanse of millions of square kilometres.
+Planning across such a large network, accurately forecasting future system demand, and the optimal timing, size and location of future network infrastructure investment becomes a major challenge.
 Precise and timely predictions of both population and dwelling growth are essential.

-In that context, the utility were concerned that a ‘patchwork’ approach to data was holding them back.
-Their models relied on a variety of data sources, each of them drawing on different methodologies and geographical boundaries.
+In that context, the utility was concerned that a ‘patchwork’ approach to data was holding them back.
+Their models relied on a variety of (often conflicting) data sources, none of which were up to the task of helping them accurately predict demand at the geographic level they required.
 With information from state and local government sources, as well as anecdotal information from developers and the community, painting a consistent picture of the future was a substantial challenge.

 A patchwork of methodological methods also ends up hiding a variety of assumptions beneath the output data.
-This decreases the usefulness of the ultimate forecasts, and also impeded the utility’s ability to stress test their demand models themselves.
+When making investment decisions in an area, they were unsure what developments had been assumed to come online and when.
+This decreases the usefulness of the ultimate forecasts and impeded the utility’s ability to stress test their demand models themselves.

 The .id solution

-Leveraging the SAFi (Small Area Forecast information) dataset, .id were able to construct independent and consistent forecasts for dwelling and population growth, specifically matched to the utility’s service area.
+Leveraging the SAFi (Small Area Forecast information) dataset, .id were able to construct independent and consistent forecasts for dwelling and population growth, specifically matched to the utility’s service area and the individual water and wastewater catchments.

-The utility also drew on .id’s expert opinion to help understand the impact of in-fill development and how the Precinct Structure Plans (PSPs) would develop.
-This gave greater definition to the dwelling forecasts, and helped the utility’s analysts understand the dynamics at play.
+The utility also regularly draws on .id’s expert opinion as a sounding board and to help understand the implications of changing demographics within their service area.
+E.g. the impact of in-fill development and how the Precinct Structure Plans (PSPs) would develop.
+This gives the planners and analysts confidence in the decisions they are making using the .id datasets.

-With .id SAFi and the .id Placemaker application, the utility was able to construct an entirely new corporate resource – a set of high-quality, independent forecasts for both population and dwelling growth, specifically tailored to their market.
+With .id SAFi, Residential Development Forecasts and the .id Placemaker application, the utility was able to construct an entirely new corporate resource – a set of high-quality, independent forecasts for both population and dwelling growth, specifically tailored to their market.

-These forecasts offered unprecedented definition, detailing 355 small areas within the broader service region, and allowed the utility to push their forecast horizon out to 2036.
+These forecasts offered unprecedented definition, detailing over 3,000 small areas within the broader service region, and allowed the utility to push their forecast horizon out to 2041.

 In the last five years, Richmond has been the most successful club in the AFL at building membership.
 Unfortunately for Richmond this hasn’t been driven by on-field finals success.
 So what is their secret?